-We draw attention to the Note No. 61 of the accompanied financial results, regarding preparation of financial results on going concern basis.
-The Company's net worth is negative, defaulted in repayment of principal and interest to its lenders, one of the lenders has filed for initiation of corporate resolution and current liabilities exceeds its current assets.
+We draw attention to the Note no.60 of the standalone financial statements, regarding preparation of financial statements on going concern basis.
+The Company's net worth has become positive during the year.
+The Company has defaulted in repayment of principal and interest to some of its lenders and its current liabilities far exceeds its current assets resulting in delayed payments and overdue amounts.
 These conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
-The appropriateness of the assumption of the going concern is dependent on the Company's ability to raise finance and generate cash flows in future to meet its obligation or to restructure its borrowings.
-However, the standalone financial statements have been prepared on "going concern" basis for the reasons stated in aforesaid note.
+The appropriateness of the assumption of the going concern is dependent on the Company's ability to raise finance, negotiate with creditors, generate cash flows in future to meet its obligation, to restructure its borrowings and business.
+Hence, the standalone financial statements have been prepared on "going concern" basis for the reasons stated in aforesaid note.

-Our conclusion is not modified in respect of this matter.
+Our opinion is not modified in respect of this matter.